tristanp1407/octopus-test/README.md

 ### Now let's serve the app!

-Go to octopus/client
+Go to the client folder

+`cd ../../octopus/client`

+Run to install the packages

-Run ` npm i`
+` npm i`

-Install serve if needed `npm install -g serve`
+Install serve if needed

+`npm install -g serve`

-Serve the app ` serve -s build`
+Serve the app

+` serve -s build`

 Happy shopping!

-To run the tests, run ` yarn test`
+To run the tests, run

+` yarn test`

 ## The Journey